-Wednesday: Read Genesis 3:15 and Hebrews 2:14-15.
-It ought not to escape us that the first promise in the Bible pointing to Jesus, as the "Seed of the woman," being born in the flesh, is in Gen. 3:15 where the prediction that the offspring of the woman will be victorious over sin and Satan is first declared.
+It ought not to escape us that the first promise in the Bible pointing to Jesus, as the "Seed of the woman," being born in the flesh, is in Gen. 3:15, where the prediction that the offspring of the woman will be victorious over sin and Satan is first declared.
 This promise finds fulfillment when Christ takes on flesh and blood in order to destroy the Evil One's power of death, according to Heb.
 2:14-15.
 Think of it.
 The body of that baby Jesus became the battlefield between the hosts of Heaven and the hosts of Hell!

 Meditate and Pray: Thank Jesus for His willingness to suffer in our flesh the ravages of all-out war against Satan.
-Perhaps it was the realization that His flesh was to be "handed over" to Satan's fell clutches that made Jesus so unafraid of being touched by lesser forms of merely human misery.
-If Jesus was able to wrestle with the defiled malignity of Satan, and come out as the Holy Victor in such polluted, hand-to-hand combat, then how could He fear touching leprosy or any other form of human sin?
-Ah, wonderful "hands-on" Savior!
-Willing to "lay your hands upon all" those who came to you tormented by the Devil, sin and sickness (Matthew 8:16-17) in order to "carry our infirmities"!
+Perhaps it was the realization that His flesh was to be handed over to Satan's fell clutches that made Jesus so unafraid of being touched by lesser forms of merely human misery.
+If Jesus was able to wrestle with the defiled malignity of Satan and come out as the Holy Victor over such polluted, hand-to-hand combat, then why would He fear touching leprosy or any other nasty result of human sin?
+Ah, wonderful, "hands-on" Savior!
+Willing to "lay your hands upon all" those who came to you tormented by the Devil, sin and sickness (Matthew 8:16-17) in order to "carry our infirmities."